- Preventing skin cancer – fast facts

 - How to enjoy a sunburnt country safely

-- Skin cancer is 2-3 times more common in Australia than other countries like the United States and United Kingdom.
+- Skin cancer is 2-3 times more common in Australia than other countries such as the United States and United Kingdom.

 - Skin cancer can be prevented by minimising exposure to the sun’s ultraviolet rays in accordance with the slip, slop, slap, slide, seek principles:

-- Slap on a hat with a broad brim to protect you face, ears and neck whenever you are in the sun.
+- Slap on a hat with a broad brim to protect your face, ears and neck whenever you are in the sun

 - Ensure you expose your skin to the sun for short periods each day so that you get enough Vitamin D to protect your health.